Azure/azure-docs-sdk-java/docs-ref-conceptual/jdk/index.md

 # Java long-term support for Azure and Azure Stack

 As a Java developer on Microsoft Azure and Azure Stack, you can build and run production Java applications by using [Azul Zulu Enterprise for Azure](https://www.azul.com/downloads/azure-only/zulu/) without incurring additional support costs.
-You can use any Java runtime you want on Azure, but when you use Zulu, you get free maintenance updates and can resolve support issues with Microsoft.
+You can use any Java runtime you want on Azure, but when you use Zulu, you get free maintenance updates and you can resolve support issues with Microsoft.

 > [!div class="nextstepaction"]
 > [Download and install Java](java-jdk-install.md)